Joe Maller.com

 If GCC replies with a version number, you should be able to install Git.
 SSH into your server and let’s get started!

-If you see something like /usr/bin/gcc: Permission denied you don’t have access to the GCC compiler and won’t be able to build the Git binaries from source.
+If you see something like /usr/bin/gcc: Permission denied you don’t have access to the GCC compiler and will not be able to build the Git binaries from source.
 Find another hosting company.

 Update your $PATH